TEYJUSDARSHAN/Spotya/README.md

 * Then you need create an API key and Oauth 2.0 Client ID
 * ![image](https://user-images.githubusercontent.com/60425800/124350682-a8d5b800-dc13-11eb-9071-f6ed429343c2.png)
 * After that the process is pretty straight forward as mentioned in the DOC : https://developers.google.com/youtube/v3/guides/auth/installed-apps
+* Make sure to set your **SCOPES** properly, so that you can perform the required actions without any problems(Each scope only gives you limited permission to carry out certain operations)
 **The code for the same can be found in MAINActivity.java file under the respective functions (functions jhave been given descriptive names for clear understanding)

 # Obtaining Spotify accessToken